<< Click to Display Table of Contents >>

 Figure 2.
 Oval Tool Examples

-Click to select oval annotations, as detailed in the lower annotation in the image above.
+Click to select oval annotations, as detailed in the larger annotation in the image above.
 Selected annotations can be edited as follows:

 •Click and drag the control points to resize ovals.